 021 6282 7756

-One need not journey all the way to China's westernmost province for a taste of its uniquely amazing cuisine.
-Try Yeshari's Xinjiang-style fried rice, lamb skewers, pickled vegetable salad and homemade yogurt for a taste of Xinjiang's incredible culinary offerings.
+You don’t need to travel all the way to China's westernmost province for a taste of its uniquely amazing cuisine.
+Try Yeshari's Xinjiang-style fried rice, lamb skewers, pickled vegetable salad and homemade yogurt.

 106 Nandan Rd. near Tianyaoqiao Rd.